jamesj503/MuliX/README.md

 # What has Changed in the V10-5 Update?
 <br>

-Muli has updated the calendar and email page.
-These pages have taken a while to edit do to the amount of buttons and drop-downs.
+I have tried my best to work on the exam pages.
+They look cleaner now, the blue buttons are no longer there.
+Pull an issue if you find any, send the link, and screenshot!
+Thanks!
 Please consider "starring" this repo for announcements on further changes.
 <br>

 # What is coming up?